DeFi Lending Yield for Treasury: Variable, Utilization-Bound, Curator-Trusted (2026)

 • the curator selects markets and sets caps, but has no custody;

-• parameter changes (new market, higher cap) trigger a timelock during which depositors can exit.
+• parameter changes (a new market, a higher cap) trigger a timelock during which depositors can exit.

-Curator risk: depositing into a curated vault means trusting that curator's market selection and risk management, not just the protocol.
-The timelock is a mitigant (a window to exit a disliked change) — not an elimination.
+This introduces curator risk: depositing into a curated vault means trusting that curator's market selection and risk management, not just the protocol.
+The timelock is a mitigant — a window to exit a disliked change — not an elimination.
 The curator is a named risk dimension the treasury takes on.

 Smart-contract risk is loss risk

-Lending yield carries protocol/code/oracle exposure — this is loss risk, not merely rate risk.
-An exploited market or a bad oracle can impair principal.
+Lending yield carries protocol, code, and oracle exposure.
+This is loss risk, not merely rate risk: an exploited market or a bad oracle can impair principal.
 Isolated-market design (Morpho Blue) bounds contagion but does not remove per-market smart-contract risk.
-This must be in the risk budget, not assumed away by a clean UI.
+It belongs in the risk budget, not assumed away by a clean UI.

 Accounting

-Account as a lending position, not cash: supplied asset + accrued interest (often accruing into a receipt/aToken-style balance — see Aave V3 position tracking), netted and reconciled, yield characterised per jurisdiction, with the audit trail tying it to policy limits.
-Same collateral/accrual discipline as position tracking, at treasury scale.
+Account as a lending position, not cash: the supplied asset plus accrued interest (often accruing into a receipt/aToken-style balance — see Aave V3 position tracking), netted and reconciled, with yield characterised per jurisdiction and the audit trail tying it to policy limits.
+The same collateral and accrual discipline as position tracking, at treasury scale.

 Practical guidance